 Thanks to technological advancements packed inside the Kinetix Scientific CMOS (sCMOS) by Teledyne Photometrics in combination with CrestOptics X-Light V3 spinning disk, we were able to perform live imaging at extreme speed preserving high resolution in a large field of view (FOV).
 The back-illuminated Kinetix is able to reach up to 500 frames per second (fps) and 29.4 mm diagonal FOV.

 We took advantage of a microfluidic device (click here for details) where we injected fluorescent beads (diameter of 1 um, Invitrogen F14791).
-We acquired a time-lapse of overall 1 second with 60x Plan Apo Lambda oil objective (1.4 NA, Nikon).
+We acquired a time-lapse of about 1 second with 60x Plan Apo Lambda oil objective (1.4 NA, Nikon).

 In a 25 mm diagonal FOV, we were able to reach 586 fps as expected by camera technical specifications.
 In addition to that, we selected a region of interest (ROI) of 2720×340 pixels, and we observed an impressive speed increase by reaching 1418 fps allowing to perfectly measure and track the expected round shape of the fast-moving beads (Figure 1; click here to calculate your own frame rate or array size for Kinetix camera)